thoduerr/development-tools/periodic-git-commit/README.md

 ## Features

 - **Periodic Commits**: Automatically commit changes at user-defined intervals.
-- **Intelligent Commit Messages**: Uses AI to generate descriptive commit messages based on your staged code changes.
+- **Intelligent Commit Messages**: Uses local AI to generate descriptive commit messages based on your staged code changes.
 - **Customizable Configuration via Environment Variables**: Configure various aspects of the script using environment variables or a `.env` file.
 - **Detailed Logging**: Entry and exit logs for all methods, including parameters and results.